dlandon/zoneminder.machine.learning/README.md

 - Set `INSTALL_YOLO="1"` to install the yolo hook processing files.
 - The command above use a host path of `/mnt/Zoneminder` to map the container config and cache directories.
 This is going to be persistent directory that will retain data across container/image stop/restart/deletes.
 ZM mysql/other config data is kept here.
 You can change this to any directory in your host path that you want to.

+#### Post install configuration

+After successful installation, please refer to the ZoneMinder, Event Server and Machine Learning configuration guides from the authors of these components to set it up to your needs.
+Specifically, if you are using the Event Server and the Machine learning hooks, you will need to customize `zmeventnotification.ini` and `objectconfig.ini`

 #### Usage

 To access the Zoneminder gui, browse to: `https://<your host ip>:8443/zm`